 The Big Three and the $395 Billion Cloud Throne

 The global cloud infrastructure market arrived at a defining inflection point in 2025.
 After a decade of uninterrupted expansion — from $31 billion in 2015 to $395 billion in 2025 — the industry is now growing faster in absolute dollar terms than ever before, driven by a new and insatiable demand source: artificial intelligence.
 Amazon Web Services, Microsoft Azure, and Google Cloud Platform collectively generate approximately $268 billion in annual cloud infrastructure revenue, commanding 68% of the total market.
-Understanding this concentration within the context of broader global GDP growth dynamics reveals just how central cloud infrastructure has become to the digital economy.

 AWS alone captures more revenue than the next six cloud providers combined.
 Azure's enterprise penetration — embedded in organisations already paying for Office 365, Teams, and Dynamics 365 — gives Microsoft an almost unassailable cross-selling advantage.
 Google Cloud, while still third at 12%, has been the fastest-growing of the three in percentage terms.
 Together, these three companies have invested more than $260 billion in capital expenditures in 2025, constructing data centers at a pace that is straining global power grids, semiconductor supply chains, and real estate markets from Virginia to Singapore.

-The structural forces propelling cloud spending in 2025 and 2026 are qualitatively different from the workload-migration wave of 2015–2022.
-The new growth is coming from AI inference and training workloads, real-time data analytics platforms, and sovereign cloud mandates from governments in the EU, India, and the Middle East.
-The explosive growth of AI-driven demand across the global economy is reshaping every layer of the cloud stack, from GPU cluster provisioning to managed model APIs.
+Market concentration is increasing, not decreasing — from 55% in 2018 to 63% in 2022 to 68% in 2025 — as AI infrastructure requirements favour providers with massive capital reserves and proprietary silicon development capabilities.
+The structural forces propelling cloud spending in 2025 and 2026 are qualitatively different from the workload-migration wave of 2015–2022: the new growth is coming from AI inference and training workloads, real-time data analytics platforms, and sovereign cloud mandates from governments in the EU, India, and the Middle East.

-Cloud Infrastructure Market Size: From $31B to $778B in 15 Years
+Cloud Infrastructure Market Size: From $31B (2015) to a Projected $778B by 2030

 The table below provides a comprehensive snapshot of the top cloud infrastructure providers in 2025, ranked by estimated annual revenue.
 IaaS and PaaS services only; SaaS excluded for comparability.
+Click any column header to sort.

 | # | Provider | 2025 Revenue | Market Share | YoY Growth | Key Strength | Status |